GideonOB/Bellabeat-Case-Study-Google-Data-Analytics/README.md

   distance covered and calories burned**, as well as between **total steps taken and calories burned**.
 - There are not too many outliers; only two outright outliers.
   - One is at 15 km Distance with 4900 calories burned.
-This could be due to user being very active for most parts of the distance covered.
+This relatively high calorie burn could be due to user being very active for most parts of the distance covered.
   - The other is at 28.03 km with 2690 calories burned.
-This could be due to user being only lightly active across the distance.
+This relatively low calorie burn could be due to user being only lightly active across the distance.

 We will now go ahead and analyze the daily step totals.